openenergymonitor/emontx4/docs/other_sensors.md

 Temperature sensing is unfortunately not supported when using the more recent emonLibDB electricity monitoring library and associated firmwares: *emonTx_DB_6CT_1phase*, *emonTx_DB_6CT_3phase* and *emon_DB_12CT*.
 There is more going on in this electricity monitoring library in order to support 3-phase measurement and it was not possible to integrate temperature sensing in the same way.
 Please use the earlier single phase emonLibCM based firmware *emonTx4_CM_6CT_temperature* if you do require temperature sensing at the emonTx4 measurement point.

-For applications that require 3phase emonTx4 monitoring or up to the 12 CT sensors that the emonLibDB based firmwares support, we recommend using a seperate USB powered emonTH2 with multiple external temperature sensors to achieve this.
+For applications that require temperature sensing and 3phase emonTx4 monitoring or up to the 12 CT sensors, we recommend using a seperate USB powered emonTH2 with multiple external temperature sensors to achieve this.

 ## Pulse counting